Iambic tetrameter

 (In this case, "x" is an unstressed syllable while "/" is a stressed syllable.)

-Some poetic forms rely upon the iambic tetrameter, for example triolet, Onegin stanza, In Memoriam stanza, long measure (or long meter) ballad stanza.
+In such traditions, certain poetic forms rely upon the iambic tetrameter, for example triolet, Onegin stanza, In Memoriam stanza, long measure (or long meter) ballad stanza.

 Quantitative verse

 In Medieval Latin

 The term iambic tetrameter originally applied to the quantitative meter of Classical Greek poetry, in which an iamb consisted of a short syllable followed by a long syllable.
 Two iambs, or a spondee and an iamb, were joined to make a "metron".
 In Greek and Latin iambic poetry the first syllable of each iambic metron could optionally be long instead of short.

 An example in Latin is the hymn Aeterne rerum conditor composed in the 4th century by St Ambrose, which begins: